-During the interactive session fifty-three countries asked questions of, and made recommendations, to the Australian Government.
+During the interactive session fifty-three countries asked questions of, and made recommendations, to Australia.

 Australia received 145 recommendations in total.
 These recommendations are set out in the report prepared by the Universal Periodic Review Working Group:

-In addition to responding to questions and recommendations, the Australian Government also announced a number of voluntary commitments during the dialogue including:
+In addition to responding to questions and recommendations, a number of voluntary commitments during the dialogue were also announced including:

 - establishing a full-time Race Discrimination Commissioner in the Australian Human Rights Commission

-- tabling in Parliament the concluding observations of United Nations (UN) Treaty Bodies and UPR recommendations
+- tabling in Parliament the concluding observations of United Nations Treaty Bodies and recommendations of the Universal Periodic Review

 - establishing a systematic process for the regular review of Australia's reservations in international human rights treaties